hackerFaruk/thesisApp/README.md

 Visuals -> you can find technical drawings of parts and also pictures of end product

-Embeded -> you can find files reqarding embeded files
+Embeded -> you can find files regarding embeded files

 Electronics -> you can find electronics for embeded system in here